-Try Erin’s Outrageously Delicious Chocolate Chunk Cookie Bar Recipe, it whips up in a breeze, and makes the most chocolatey delicious cookie bars.
+Try Erin’s Outrageously Delicious Chocolate Chunk Cookie Bar Recipe, you can whip these sweet treats up in a breeze.

 #8.
 Rocky Road

-You can vary the additional ingredients, e.g. marshmallows, dried berries or different nuts if you are so inclined.
+You can vary the additional ingredients, e.g. marshmallows, dried berries or other sweet treats if you are so inclined.

 Bake Sale Ideas: Cookies

-This recipe for Chocolate Chip Cookies makes the real sticky cookies like the ones you get in the States.
+There’s no more classic cookie than Chocolate Chip Cookies and this recipe makes the real sticky cookies like the ones you get in the States.
 Keep a roll of the dough in the fridge and just cook it as you need it.
 Look out for packets of high quality chocolate chips, ideal for this recipe.

 Grandma Dot’s Oatmeal Freezer Cookies are sure to go down a treat.
 You can make in advance and freeze it in smallish logs, which make about 8 cookies.
 By freezing smaller portions, the dough thaws more quickly.